Bader-Almishrafi/holbertonschool-hbnb/part1/README.md

 ### Facade Pattern
 The Facade pattern is used to simplify communication between the Presentation Layer and the Business Logic Layer by exposing a single unified interface.
 This approach improves maintainability, readability, and scalability of the system.

----

-## Project Status
-- [x] High-Level Package Diagram (Task 0 – Initial version)
-- [ ] Detailed Class Diagram
-- [ ] Sequence Diagrams
-- [ ] Full Technical Documentation

----

-## Notes
-This documentation will be continuously refined and expanded as the project progresses through the next phases.